darkain/altaform/README.md

 running under VMWare vSphere, but should be the same on any LAMP stack setup with **mod_rewrite** enabled and the document root in **/var/www**.

-By default, TurnKey LAMP has some problematic modules enabled, and needed modules disabled.
-Our first task is to correct this.
+By default, TurnKey LAMP has some problematic modules enabled, and required modules disabled.
+Our first task is to correct these issues.
 Negotiation causes URL rewriting conflicts, and rewrite is needed to support a single PHP entry point.
 ```
 cd /etc/apache2/mods-enabled/
 rm negotiation.*